Stay Spiritually Curious

 A "leap of faith"is hardly a one-time event.
 The willingness to continuously follow these "glimmers" is the very substance of spiritual growth.
 It's telling that we refer to people exploring faith traditions as "seekers," because to be a seeker is to have curiosity.
 Throughout the lifetime of our spiritual journeys, we are constantly invited to pick up on spiritual inclinations and, as seekers, choose to press in.

 The virtue of openness and willingness to press into spiritual inclinations is the absolute heartbeat of spiritual growth.

 I like to call this virtue "spiritual curiosity."

 This was the game I was playing with God post-seminary.
 For the foreseeable future, my only spiritual inclination was to sit on my balcony.
 And that I did.
 I spent the summer soaking in sunshine and waiting for further instructions.
-(To this day, you can find this event as part of my personal bio.)

 This is what I love about spiritual curiosity:

 The core of spiritual curiosity is delight.
 On occasion the seeker receives an invitation to do something sacrificial, but even then the end result is usually wisdom gained or increased divine intimacy.
 But for today, let's focus on the fun stuff.

 A spirit of curiosity shifts the question of spiritual growth from "What do I need to do to grow spiritually?" to "What gift has my spirituality brought me today?"

 The beauty of spiritual curiosity is that anyone at any point in spiritual journey can practice it, and you can go as big or as little as you want.
 Sometimes my spiritual inclination is literally just to light a candle to enjoy as I get ready for bed.
 Sometimes it's to start a spiritual direction private practice.